marcelopalacioabreu/b00m-h3adsh0t/README.md

 * VAC (Valve Anti-Cheat) accessing browsing history
 * User privacy compromised with packet interception/manipulation
 * **Man-in-the-Middle Attack**
+  * Reverse engineer the network packet formatting
   * Security of game circumvented by intercepting or manipulating data in real-time while transit from the client to the server or vice versa
   * Performed on client machine itself or via external communication proxy
+  * Can provide player positions and other useful related information
+  * Forged packets sent to server to move the player, shoot, or other game actions